Skip to contents

 3. An IGO must possess a permanent secretariat and corresponding headquarters.

-When does an IGO actually begin?
+When does an IGO begin?

-When does an IGO die?
+When does an IGO cease to exist?

 Version 3.0 of the IGO data set uses the following criteria: